jerekapyaho/days_cpp/README.md

 your shell uses).

 Windows users need to open the old style Control Panel, then navigate to System Properties, Advanced, Environment Variables.
+Set a user variable, not a system variable.

+Note that changes to environment variables will not be picked up by a running shell.
+After you have defined the environment variable, close the shell window, then open it again.